thinkhero/dcrdocs/docs/getting-started/user-guides/agenda-voting.md

 Request developers begin work on Lightning Network (LN) integration

 The Lightning Network is the most directly useful application of smart contracts to date since it allows for off-chain transactions that optionally settle on-chain.
 This infrastructure has clear benefits for both scaling and privacy.
-Decred is optimally positioned for this integration.
+Coolsnady is optimally positioned for this integration.

 ##Voting Results: